 If you are living in a state that feels more like a frozen tundra, we do recommend using an automatic timer with either a gas or electric resistance heater on the chilliest days.

 Whatever your climate, consult with a pool specialist in your area or with your original builder.
-Do not hesitate to contact us as we can certainly connect you with a professional resource.

-As pool financing experts, we keep our pools open as long as possible, and so do our clients!
+As pool financing solution experts, we keep our pools open as long as possible, and so do our clients!
 By finding the right solution for your pool and climate, you can too!

 Lyon Financial loves the difference we can make for your family by providing something that puts years of memories within reach.
 Call 877-754-5966 for more information about how you can install or upgrade your backyard pool.